MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 ## File Selection

+For each simulation, the user must specify the three model input files and the desired name of the output file.

 !!! note
-    It is only necessary to specify the filename of the input static, meteo /& illumination files;
+    It is only necessary to specify the filename of the input static, meteo & illumination files;

+    to their respective folders in the *data/* directory – the same directory in which the model input file creation programs (eg. `create_meteo_netcdf.py`) will have placed them.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />